Circuit Canvas is A Free Web-based Drawing Tool for Quick Circuit Design and Electronics Schematics

 Draw Breadboard, Perfboard, or other Layouts with Circuit Canvas

-Circuit Canvas also features auto-saving and project sharing and will soon support importing custom components, making it highly practical for anyone frequently designing circuits.
+Circuit Canvas also features auto-saving and project sharing and supports importing custom components (you can even import Fritzing components), making it highly practical for anyone frequently designing circuits.
 With its user-friendly interface and component library, it is used for creating quick, visually appealing circuit designs comparable to Fritzing and Tinkercad Circuits.

-Previously, we have covered some similar circuit-designing tools, including the Easyda Pro, Eagle CAD, and many more.
+Previously, we have covered some similar circuit-designing tools, including the EasyEDA Pro, Eagle CAD, and many more.
 Feel free to check those out if you are interested in this topic.

 Web-Based Drawing Tool Spec.